Logiqx/wca-ipy/docs/Privacy_Notice.md

 We currently collect and process the following information:

-- Public information from the WCA results export; name, nationality, gender and competition results
+- Public information from the WCA; name, nationality, gender and competition results

 - Additional information (where provided); full date of birth or partial date of birth (e.g. year + month or year)